7-Day Saint Vincent and the Grenadines Itinerary

 If you’re up for a hike with some waterfalls, then drive further up north to the Dark View Falls trail.
 Ensure you’re prepared for a hike with trail shoes, a swimsuit/change of clothes if you want to go under the falls, and plenty of water.

-Saint Vicent and the Grenadines can be incredibly hot and humid, so stay hydrated and wear sunscreen!
+Saint Vincent and the Grenadines can be incredibly hot and humid, so stay hydrated and wear sunscreen!

 We unfortunately didn’t have time to hike Dark View Falls during our short stay on Saint Vincent.
-For more information about Dark View Falls from people who have visited, the TripAdvisor Reviews are a great place to look!
+If you want to visit them, there’s a highly rated guided tour to the falls.

 Kingstown